David Koresh: Ascent to leadership of the Branch Davidians

 After being exiled to the Palestine camp, Koresh and his followers eked out a primitive existence.
 When Lois died in 1986, the exiled Branch Davidians wondered if they would ever be able to return to the Mount Carmel Center, but despite the displacement "Koresh now enjoyed the loyalty of the majority of the [Branch Davidian] community".
 In 1987, George Roden exhumed at least one body from the community cemetery.
 Roden said he was just moving the cemetery, while Koresh claimed that Roden had issued a challenge to resurrect the body (and that whoever resurrected the body would be the new leader).
 Koresh went to the authorities to file charges against Roden for illegally exhuming a corpse, but was told he would have to show proof (such as a photograph of the corpse).

 Koresh seized the opportunity to seek criminal prosecution of Roden by returning to the Mount Carmel Center with seven armed followers, allegedly attempting to get photographic proof of the exhumation.
 Koresh's group was discovered by Roden, and a gunfight broke out.
-When the sheriff arrived, Roden had already suffered a minor gunshot wound and was pinned down behind a tree.
+When the sheriff arrived, Roden had suffered gunshot wounds to the hand and chest and was pinned down behind a tree.
 As a result of the incident, Koresh and his followers were charged with attempted murder.
 At the trial, Koresh explained that he went to the Mount Carmel Center to uncover evidence of criminal disturbance of a corpse by Roden.
 Koresh's followers were acquitted, and in Koresh's case, a mistrial was declared.

 In 1989, Roden murdered Wayman Dale Adair with an axe blow to the skull after Adair stated his belief that he was the true messiah.
 Roden claimed the man was sent by Koresh to kill him.
 He was judged insane and confined to a psychiatric hospital at Big Spring, Texas.
 Since Roden owed thousands of dollars in unpaid taxes on the Mount Carmel Center, Koresh and his followers were able to raise the money and reclaim the property.
 Roden continued to harass the Koresh faction by filing legal papers while imprisoned.
 When Koresh and his followers reclaimed the Mount Carmel Center, they discovered that tenants who had rented from Roden had left behind a meth lab, which Koresh reported to the local police department and asked to have removed.